Treatment for acute lymphoblastic leukaemia (ALL)

 - Mercaptopurine (Purinethol®)

-Please see our Understanding Chemotherapy booklet, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more details.
+Please see our Understanding Chemotherapy and Other Cancer Drugs booklet, which you can download from our "Publications about cancer treatment side effects" list on the right hand side of this page, for more details.

 Steroids are substances made naturally in your body.
 They can be given with chemotherapy to treat ALL because they work well together.
 They can also be given to help with some side-effects that you might experience, such as feeling sick.
 Steroids are usually taken in tablet form but can also be given into a vein.